-Copper, Brass & Nickel Alloy Machining and Turning for High-Technology Components
+Copper, Brass and Nickel Alloy Machining and Turning

 As non-ferrous metals, Copper, Brass and Bronze provide excellent thermal and electric conductivity for components or end applications where connectivity and voltage are important.
 This family of alloys is known for having good strength, malleability, ductility and resistance to corrosion.